gssi/emf_workflow_project/README.md

 ### 4. Document generation
 <p align="justify">
 Document generation is an automation task that can be traced back to code generation since transformations and code generation, in particular, can generate any string or format.
-Indeed, code generation is also called \emph{Model to Text} transformations.
+Indeed, code generation is also called <b>{Model to Text</b>b> transformations.
 In the MDE ecosystems, we can implement document generation in multiple ways and using multiple languages and tools.
 Usually, EMF Acceleo or EGL can, as in the previous point, generate documents exactly as we have generated the source code.
 What changes, in this case, is the format of the generated artifact that it must conform to the technical space.
 </p>
 <img src="https://github.com/gssi/emf_workflow_project/blob/main/figures/egl_transformation_2.png" >